5 Best and Practical Pestle Analysis Examples to Know

 • Apple may have to face some regulations as a result.
 The government may also increase oversight of it.

-• According to some of the reports, Apple may start automobile manufacturing.
+• According to some reports, Apple may start automobile manufacturing.
 It may increase insurance, regulatory costs, and legal proceedings for Apple.

 Environmental Factor: Energy Efficiency Trend

 • The disposal of nonworking electronic devices is the biggest environmental issue for Apple.
-Disposal of lithium batteries costs high.
+The disposal of lithium batteries is costly.

-• China is much concerned about the environment and pollution.
-China has announced that it will limit the use of fossil fuels and greenhouse.
+• China is very concerned about the environment and pollution.
+China has announced that it will limit the use of fossil fuels and greenhouse gases.
 It will increase the electricity cost.
 So, the manufacturing costs will increase for Apple as a result.

 Also Read: Detailed PESTLE Analysis of Apple Computers